 The Valsalva maneuver is when you blow air out of your lungs while blocking your mouth and nose.
-This technique is used for increasing the tone of the vagus nerve and increasing the pressure in the throat, sinuses and inner ear.
-Some people use this breathing technique to stop an arrhythmia, but it may also help to get rid of the hiccups because it reset the signals sent by the vagus nerve.
-(10)
+This technique is used to increase the pressure in the throat, sinuses and inner ear.

-To do the Valsalva maneuver, breathe out forcefully for 10-15 seconds as you keep your mouth closed and pinch your nose.
-The pressure this puts on your nasal sinuses will stimulate the vagus nerve.
-(11)
+To do the Valsalva maneuver, breathe out forcefully for 10–15 seconds as you keep your mouth closed, and pinch your nose.
+The pressure this puts on your nasal sinuses helps alleviate hiccups.

 5. Use Peppermint Oil